 You should speak to your employer about what resources or channels are available to report incidents of workplace bullying and refer to your organization’s ethical and compliance policies.

-What are the cost of bullying in the workplace?
+What are the costs of bullying in the workplace?

 Over half of UK and US office workers have experienced or witnessed workplace bullying, resulting in productivity issues, workplace absences and high employee turnover.